-For doctor Ben Gongliewski, saving his fellow Jews from the horrific death camps is an end for which he risks his own life every day, hiding his Jewish heritage while feigning loyalty the SS.
+For doctor Ben Gongliewski, saving his fellow Jews from the horrific death camps is an end for which he risks his own life every day, hiding his Jewish heritage while feigning loyalty to the SS.

-Neither Miranda nor Ben expects to find love in World War II Europe, but that is exactly what happens as they work for the Resistance.
+Neither Miranda nor Ben expect to find love in World War II Europe, but that is exactly what happens as they work for the Resistance.
 When the war draws to a close, it seems like the vampire and the doctor are free to start a future together.
 But just how far the Nazis will go to further their own evil ends?

 Desperate times make for ruthless men as loves and lives are threatened, but, Miranda and Ben know that their world cannot go to hell, not by any means…

 Nicole has four entire chapters of Release up on Amazon for you to sample for free.
 After checking it out, you'll definitely want to purchase the novel!

 Nicole Hadaway is absolutely a Woman In Horror!